OleksandrTheGreat/Altium.Test/README.md

   * Altium.Test.Sorter.api

 ## Use
-Build the solution and run /altium.test.file.console/bin/Debug/netcoreapp2.0/win10-x64/altium.test.file.console.exe Follow the instructions to perform Generate or Sort operations.
+Build the solution and run ../Altium.Test.Console/bin/Debug/netcoreapp2.0/win10-x64/Altium.Test.Console.exe Follow the instructions to perform Generate or Sort operations.

 ## Sort routine algorithm
-0) Read target file lines to memory buffer
+0) Read target file block of line to memory buffer
 1) Group lines
 2) Sort grouped lines
+3) Merge sorted grouped lines with lines in memory buffer
-3) If memory buffer contains more lines then a block size, then drop the overhead to a buffer file
+4) If memory buffer contains more lines then a block size, then drop the overhead to a buffer file
-4) If reached end of target file then write lines from memory buffer to output file else goto [0]
+5) If reached end of target file then write lines from memory buffer to output file else goto [0]
-5) If buffer file is not empty set target to buffer file and goto [0] else delete buffer file
+6) If buffer file is not empty set target to buffer file and goto [0] else delete buffer file
 7) Finish

 ## Some of test results

 #1G
 * Generate:
 - 00:00:01:762 (one repeating line)
 - 00:00:01:304 (8% of repeating lines)